Zmeu: Role and functions

 The zmeu has a plethora of magical, destructive powers at his disposal.
 He can fly, shapeshift, and has tremendous supernatural strength.
 Ultimately, the abilities of the zmeu are of no avail, as Făt-Frumos defeats him through martial skill and daring.

 The zmeu likes to kidnap a maiden to be his wife in his otherworldly realm.
-After Făt-Frumos slays the zmeu, he takes the maiden as his bride-to-be.
+After Făt-Frumos slays the zmeu, he takes the maiden as his own bride-to-be.
 Similarly, like the giant in the popular British stories of Jack and the Beanstalk, the zmeu returns home to his fortress from his raids into human lands sensing that a human (Făt-Frumos) is lying in ambush somewhere nearby.
 A Zmeu is also sometimes pictured as a flame who goes in the room of a young girl or widow and once inside, becomes a man and seduces her.

 There are people who have allegedly seen zmei flying through the sky.
 They are supposed to look like a living trail of fire, or fireworks.